-ВМР Implementation Duration EC-1, Scheduling Prior to Construction Entirety of Project EC-2, Preservation of Start of Construction Entirety of Project Existing Vegetation Start of Construction EC-4, Hydroseeding End of Construction Post construction EC-7, Geotextiles and Mats During the Construction During certain field activities EC-16, Non-Vegetative Stabilization End of Construction Post construction SE-1, Silt Fence Start of Construction Entirety of Project SE-7, Street Sweeping and Start of Construction Entirety of Project Vacuuming Start of Construction Littlety of Froject SE-8, Sandbag Barrier Start of Construction Entirety of Project SE-10, Storm Drain Inlet Protection Start of Construction Entirety of Project TC-1, Stabilized Construction Entrance/Exit Start of Construction Entirety of Project TC-3, Entrance/Outlet Tire Wash Start of Construction Entirety of Project WE-1, Wind Erosion Start of Construction Entirety of Project Control
+BMP Implementation Duration EC-1, Scheduling Prior to Construction Entirety of Project EC-2, Preservation of Existing Vegetation Start of Construction Entirety of Project EC-4, Hydroseeding End of Construction Post construction EC-7, Geotextiles and Mats During the Construction During certain field activities EC-16, Non-Vegetative Stabilization End of Construction Post construction SE-1, Silt Fence Start of Construction Entirety of Project SE-7, Street Sweeping and Vacuuming Start of Construction Entirety of Project SE-8, Sandbag Barrier Start of Construction Entirety of Project SE-10, Storm Drain Inlet Protection Start of Construction Entirety of Project TC-1, Stabilized Construction Entrance/Exit Start of Construction Entirety of Project TC-3, Entrance/Outlet Tire Wash Start of Construction Entirety of Project WE-1, Wind Erosion Control Start of Construction Entirety of Project

 Failure to comply with the NPDES Permit is a violation of federal and state law.
-Contractor hereby agrees to indemnify, defend and hold harmless the District, its officials, officers, agents, employees and authorized volunteers from and against any and all claims, demands, losses or liabilities of any kind or nature which the District, its officials, officers, agents, employees and authorized volunteers may sustain or incur for noncompliance with the Permit arising out of or in connection with the Work, except for liability resulting from the sole established negligence, willful misconduct or active negligence of the District, its officials, officers, agents, employees or authorized volunteers.
-The District may seek damages from Contractor for delay in completing the Work arising from Contractor's failure to comply with the NPDES Permit.
+Contractor hereby agrees to indemnify, defend and hold harmless MPWMD, its officials, officers, agents, employees and authorized volunteers from and against any and all claims, demands, losses or liabilities of any kind or nature which MPWMD, its officials, officers, agents, employees and authorized volunteers may sustain or incur for noncompliance with the Permit arising out of or in connection with the Work, except for liability resulting from the sole established negligence, willful misconduct or active negligence of MPWMD, its officials, officers, agents, employees or authorized volunteers.
+MPWMD may seek damages from Contractor for delay in completing the Work arising from Contractor's failure to comply with the NPDES Permit.